yujiaohe/flight-price-monitor/README.md

 # Flight Price Monitoring and Notifications

-Flight Club is a Python application that helps you monitor flight prices and sends notifications via Dingtalk.
-With Flight Club, you can track flight prices for various destinations and receive alerts when the prices drop below a certain threshold.
+Flight Price Monitoring and Notifications is a Python application that helps you monitor flight prices and sends notifications via Dingtalk.
+With it, you can track flight prices for various destinations and receive alerts when the prices drop below a certain threshold.

 ![dingtalk](./images/dingtalk.png)